corda/cordapp-trial-framework/docs/cordapp_development_best_practices.md

 Any application without logging will be sent back. https://docs.corda.net/node-administration.html#logging

 When a flow fails then a FlowException must be thrown: https://docs.corda.net/api/kotlin/corda/net.corda.core.flows/-flow-exception/ The FlowException will not only terminate the flow on the active node but it will rethrow the same exception on all active counterparties to the transaction.
 This allows all counterparties to cleanly terminate the active flow.

+## Transaction Participants
+TODO: how to reduce the number of counterparties

 ## Contract Constraints
 Cordapp compatibility is based on contract constraints in Corda: https://docs.corda.net/api-contract-constraints.html These define which Contract verify methods can be used for transactions.
 By default Corda uses hash constraints.
 These constaints should have no impact on your application so long as the application is split up as described in the Cordapp jar deliverables.